kerig-it/node-sanitiser/README.md

 |`error`|Boolean/Error|Is `false` if there is no error, and an `Error` instance upon errors.|
 |`result`|String|Holds the sanitised path name.|

-The first parameter is the actual path name that you want to sanitise.
-The second parameter is a string that you would like the illegal characters be replaced with.
-In case you don't supply a replacer, the illegal characters in the `pathname` string will simply be removed.
+So, the first parameter is the actual string representing the path that you would like to sanitise.
+The second parameter is an object where you can supply specific options to alter the behaviour of the `sanitise` function.
+The third parameter is a callback function with two parameters of its own that will be executed once the path name is sanitised.

 Below are all regular expressions that are used in sanitising a path name.